ibm-cloud-architecture/refarch-data-ai-analytics/docs/preparation/data-replication.md

 There are a lot of products which are addressing those requirements, but here we address the integration with Kafka for a pub/sub and event store need.

-The following diagram may illustrate what we want to build:
+The previous diagram may illustrate what we want to build.

 !!! note
     We are providing a special implementation of the container management service using kafka connect.